-"Pricing season around here lasts longer than the NFL."
-Pricing Analyst
+Pricing season around here lasts longer than the NFL.
+Pricing analyst

 The process for changing prices has two parts.
 The first part is the process of changing list prices.
-Changing the list price takes place over a period of several months, known as the "pricing season" to the firm employees.
-The second part of the price adjustment process includes developing a communications strategy to inform customers of the list price change, followed by negotiation with some customers.
-The
+Changing the list price takes place over a period of several months, known as the pricing season to the firm employees.
+The second part of the price adjustment process includes developing a communication strategy to inform customers of the list price change, followed by negotiation with some customers.
+The amount of time and resources spent on the negotiation, and the outcome of the negotiation, depend on the customer and market situation.
+Occasionally additional negotiations will occur with specific customers later in the year, depending on customer requests and competitors' actions, but these negotiations are much less frequent.